Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 Plan for 14-days:

-A 14-day elemental diet can help with IBS symptoms and abnormal breath tests.
-Some practitioners then recommend tapering down the elemental diet as a normal diet is reintroduced on day 15 and beyond.
-Tapering can be essential to prevent signs and symptoms from coming back.
+A 14-day elemental diet can help with IBS symptoms and abnormal breath test.
+Some practitioners then recommend a tapering down off the elemental diets as a normal diet is reintroduced on day 15 and beyond.
+The tapering can be essential to prevent signs and symptoms from coming back.

 Tapering can include a partial elemental diet (50% of calorie needs) while you add back normal foods.
-Specific diet plans may be recommended such as Specific Carbohydrate Diet, a Low-FODMAP diet, and eventually a transition to a plant-rich, Paleo-style diet.
+Specific diet plans may be recommended such as Specific Carbohydrate Diet, Low-FodMAP diet, and eventually a transition to a plant-rich, Paleo-style diet.

-Think of 1-5 day plans as just a short-term detox or a gut reset.
-While this can be incredibly valuable to give your gut a break, reset hormones, and allow the immune system to calm down from previous food sensitivities.
-You may not get the full reset you’re looking for when it comes to more advanced gut imbalances without going longer.
+Think of 3-5 day plans as just a short-term detox.
+You may not get the full reset you’re looking for when it comes to more advanced gut imbalances.

 Special whole-food diets may also be recommended as normal eating patterns are reintroduced – and will decrease the likelihood of imbalances coming back.